Use Extend Codegen CLI to generate Go Extend SDK Module for Extend Service Extension

 cautionWhen working with multiple OpenAPI 2.0 JSON files, identical

-values across files may cause issues in the generated code: We recommend ensuring that each OpenAPI 2.0 JSON file has a uniquebasePath
+basePathvalues across files may cause issues in the generated code: We recommend ensuring that each OpenAPI 2.0 JSON file has a uniquebasePathvalue that matches the actual base path when the service is deployed. -

 CODEGEN_IMAGE_VERSION=<codegen-cli-version> \